Snot Otter Emerges Victorious In Vote For Pennsylvania's Official Amphibian

 But the Eastern hellbender salamander was the overwhelming choice of lawmakers for amphibian representation in the state.
 On Tuesday, the state's House of Representatives voted 191-6 on a bill that would name the aquatic creature its state amphibian.
 The Senate passed the bill in February.

 The hellbender is a nocturnal salamander that can grow more than 2 feet long.
-The mud-colored creature, covered in a layer of mucus, breathes primarily through loose flaps of thick wrinkled skin that look a little bit like lasagna noodles.
+The mud-colored creature, covered in a layer of mucus, breathes primarily through loose flaps of thick, wrinkled skin that look a little bit like lasagna noodles.

 The hellbender is also a canary for environmental degradation.